ACMESDS/glwip/README.md

 ## Usage

-	LWIP = require("graceful-lwip");
+	LWIP = require("lwip");

 Adjust the default LWIP.maxFilesInFlight = 100 as needed.
-As GRACEFUL-LWIP works under the covers, so there are no methods other than those provided by LWIP.
+As LWIP works under the covers, so there are no methods other than those provided by LWIP.

 ## License